 The second image is a Water Spaniel with a leash, something pet photographers encounter very frequently.
 By removing the leash, we can keep the focus on the dog.

-1. Adobe Photoshop Fix
+1. Adobe Photoshop Fix (Now: Photoshop Express)

 World-famous company Adobe redesigned many of the beloved Photoshop tools for mobile devices, including the ability to remove objects.